-- In January the Executive Director attended a legal and industry conference in London. - In February members of the Commission and its staff attended the International Casino Exhibition in London and the Deputy Director of Licensing attended the Strategic Platform for iGaming Conference and Exhibition (SPICE) in Goa. - In March the Executive Director attended the Asean Gaming Summit in the Philippines. - In May the Executive Director attended the International Association of Gaming Advisers (IAGA) and G2E conferences in Macau. - In May/June the Executive Director attended the Gambling Regulators European Forum (GREF) in Prague. - In July the Executive Director attended the World Gaming Executive Summit in Barcelona. - In September the Executive Director and Director of Licensing attended the International Association of Gaming Regulators (IAGR) conference in Copenhagen. - In October the Executive Director attended the G2E conference in Las Vegas. - In November the In-house Counsel attended the Law Society's AML/CFT symposium in London.
+- In February members of the Commission and its staff attended the International Casino Exhibition in London. - In March the Executive Director attended the iGA conference and Asean Gaming Summit in the Philippines. - In April the Director of Licensing attended MONEYVAL AML/CFT assessor training in Rome. - In May the Executive Director and Director of Licensing attended the Gambling Regulators European Forum (GREF) in Cyprus - In June the Executive Director spoke at the European Casino Association Forum in France - In July the Executive Director attended the World Gaming Executive Summit in Barcelona. - In September/October the Executive Director and Director of Licensing attended the International Association of Gaming Regulators (IAGR) conference in Jamaica. - In November the In-house Counsel attended the Law Society's AML/CFT symposium in London.